Devilla/docs/ens-improvement-proposals/ensip-13-secondary-authentication-for-ens.md

 Let:
  - `mainAddress` represent the wallet address we are trying to authenticate or prove asset ownership for.
- - `mainENS` represent the reverse lookup ENS string for `mainAddress`.
+ - `mainPNS` represent the reverse lookup PNS string for `mainAddress`.
  - `authAddress` represent the address we want to use for signing in lieu of `mainAddress`.
- - `authENS` represent the reverse lookup ENS string for `authAddress`.
+ - `authPNS` represent the reverse lookup PNS string for `authAddress`.
  - `authKey` represents a string in the format `[0-9A-Za-z]+`.

 Control of `mainAddress` and ownership of `mainAddress` assets by `authAddress` is proven if all the following conditions are met:
- - `mainAddress` has an ENS resolver record and a reverse record set to `mainENS`.
+ - `mainAddress` has an PNS resolver record and a reverse record set to `mainPNS`.
- - `authAddress` has an ENS resolver record and a reverse record set to `authENS`.
+ - `authAddress` has an PNS resolver record and a reverse record set to `authPNS`.
- - `authENS` has an ENS TEXT record `eip5131:vault` in the format `<authKey>:<mainAddress>`.
+ - `authPNS` has an PNS TEXT record `eip5131:vault` in the format `<authKey>:<mainAddress>`.
- - `mainENS` has an ENS TEXT record `eip5131:<authKey>`.
+ - `mainPNS` has an PNS TEXT record `eip5131:<authKey>`.

-### Setting up one or many `authAddress` records on a single ENS domain
+### Setting up one or many `authAddress` records on a single PNS domain
-The `mainAddress` MUST have an ENS resolver record and reverse record configured.
+The `mainAddress` MUST have an PNS resolver record and reverse record configured.
-In order to automatically discover the linked account, the `authAddress` SHOULD have an ENS resolver record and reverse record configured.
+In order to automatically discover the linked account, the `authAddress` SHOULD have an PNS resolver record and reverse record configured.

 1. Choose an unused `<authKey>`.
 This can be any string in the format `[0-0A-Za-z]+`.
-2. Set a TEXT record `eip5131:<authKey>` on `mainENS`, with the value set to the desired `authAddress`.
+2. Set a TEXT record `eip5131:<authKey>` on `mainPNS`, with the value set to the desired `authAddress`.
-3. Set a TEXT record `eip5131:vault` on `authENS`, with the value set to the `<authKey>:mainAddress`.
+3. Set a TEXT record `eip5131:vault` on `authPNS`, with the value set to the `<authKey>:mainAddress`.

 Currently this EIP does not enforce an upper-bound on the number of `authAddress` entries you can include.
 Users can repeat this process with as many address as they like.